dolphindb/jdbc/README.md

     }
 }
 ```
-#### 1.1.
-Add new records to an in-memory table
+### 1.1.
+Append new records to an in-memory table

-The operation of in-memory table through the jdbc interface is mainly to preset the sql template through the `prepareStatement` method,
+The operation of in-memory table through the JDBC interface is to first preset the SQL template through the `prepareStatement` method,
-and write the parameters through the set methods, and finally fill the parameters and execute the statement through the `executeUpdate` function.
+then write the parameters through the `set` method, and finally specify the parameters and execute the statement through the `executeUpdate` function.

 ```java
 public static void InMemmoryAddTest(Properties info, String database, String tableName)